 My mum, God bless her, sent the present back saying, you send presents for both or for neither.

 So at the age of three and a half I was begrudgingly accepted into my dad's family.
 This was only because they wanted my brother more than they didn't want me.

-All these things shaped my personality and perceptions.
-Every thing that happened to me I experienced through the filter of these experiences.
+All these things shaped my personality and my perceptions.
+I experienced everything in my early life through the filter of these experiences.

 This resulted in me having no self- esteem, I always saw myself in a poor light.
 I was full of fear, especially in the area of other people's opinions.

 I had huge feelings of inferiority and inadequacy.
-I was overwhelmed most of the time by my feelings of insecurity.
+I also lacked confidence and felt self conscious.
+Most of the time my feelings of insecurity felt overwhelming.

-Life was a battle nearly all the time, but it was a battle that never showed on the surface.
+Life was a battle most of the time, but it was a battle that never showed on the surface.

-I became anxious in almost every situation.
-I was pitifully eager to please, and even the slightest things could damage me.
+I wad anxious in almost every situation.
+I was pitifully eager to please, and even the slightest thing could damage me.